simontorres/goodman_user_manual/user_manual/_running_redspec.rst

 Run redspec
 ***********

 Is the spectroscopy reduction script.
-The task are the following:
+The tasks are the following:

-- Classifies data and create the match of ``OBJECT`` and ``COMP`` if exists.
+- Classifies data and creates the match of ``OBJECT`` and ``COMP`` if it exists.
-- Identify targets
+- Identifies targets
 - Extracts targets
-- Saved extracted targets to 1D spectrum
+- Saves extracted targets to 1D spectrum
 - Finds wavelength solution automatically
 - Linearizes data
 - Saves wavelength calibrated file